CubedProgrammer/CubedProgrammerCInputOutput/README.md

 #### cpcio_getc_is(is)
 Param is is an istream.

-Reads a single character from the stream.
+Reads a single character from the stream, or 0xff if eof has been reached.
 #### cpcio_gtoken_is(is)
 Param is is an istream.

-Reads a token from the stream.
+Reads a token from the stream, returns an empty string if eof has been reached.
 #### cpcio_use_delim(is,s)
 Param is is an istream.